 We have developed several out-of-the-box safety training courses dedicated to helping improve awareness of working at height hazards.
 These courses focus on the risks to workers and train on the control measures to use to protect them.

 - Working at Heights Refresher

 - Working at Height in Residential Construction

-- Scaffold Erection and Top Floor
+- Scaffold Erection and Working on the Top Floor

 Contact Us for more information.

 This article is also available as a podcast on the Tap into Safety Podcast.